quicwg/ops-drafts/draft-ietf-quic-manageability.md

 during the handshake, as in passive TCP measurement; this requires parsing of the QUIC packet header and recognition of the handshake, as illustrated in
 {{handshake}}.
-It can also be inferred during the flow's lifetime, if the endpoints use the spin bit facility described below and in Section 17.3.1 of
+It can also be inferred during the flow's lifetime, if the endpoints use the spin bit facility described below and in {{Section 17.3.1 of QUIC-TRANSPORT}}.
-{{QUIC-TRANSPORT}}.

 ### Measuring Initial RTT